 Audience members discuss their own views and life experiences with the guest, ranging from the growing numbers of white poor to the moral imagination of fellow americans and how that could achieve a different and more equitable society.
 John, Ken, and Elizabeth discuss ways in which the moral background from across the political spectrum can be used to improve the lives of the poor.
 In his closing remarks John stresses the role of philosophy, imagination, and leadership in creating a more egalitarian society.

-- Ian Schoales The 60-second Philosopher: (Seek to 4:45) The Sixty-Second Philosopher burns through the history of the idea of "equality" from lofty ideal to practical application, noting its popularity and unpopularity in different times and in the schemes of different thinkers.
+Sixty-Second Philosopher (Seek to 4:45): Ian Shoales burns through the history of the idea of "equality" from lofty ideal to practical application, noting its popularity and unpopularity in different times and in the schemes of different thinkers.